yuanyuanli85/Fast_Human_Pose_Estimation_Pytorch/README.md

 ## Training with Knowledge Distillation

 * Download teacher model's checkpoint or you can train from scratch.
-In our experiments, we used hg_s8_b1 [GoogleDrive](xxx) as teacher.
+In our experiments, we used `hg_s8_b1` as teacher.

 * Train student network with knowledge distillation from teacher
 ```sh